Medically reviewed by Drugs.com. Last updated on March 20, 2020.

 To reduce your risk of endometrial cancer, you may wish to:

 - Talk to your doctor about the risks of hormone therapy after menopause.
 If you're considering hormone replacement therapy to help control menopause symptoms, talk to your doctor about the risks and benefits.
 Unless you've undergone a hysterectomy, replacing estrogen alone after menopause may increase your risk of endometrial cancer.
 Taking a combination of estrogen and progestin can reduce this risk.
-Hormone therapy carries other risks, such as a possible increase in the risk of breast cancer, so weigh the benefits and risks with your doctor.
+Hormone therapy carries other risks, so weigh the benefits and risks with your doctor.

 - Consider taking birth control pills.
 Using oral contraceptives for at least one year may reduce endometrial cancer risk.
 The risk reduction is thought to last for several years after you stop taking oral contraceptives.
 Oral contraceptives have side effects, though, so discuss the benefits and risks with your doctor.